There’s no better sight than watching your little ones playing ball games with a pony or mini horse. It’s one of the most memorable experiences.

 Meanwhile, the Shetland is the most popular pony in the US.
 You can easily find one at your nearest breeding facility.
 However, you can also ask for the Welsh, New Forest, Dartmoor, Burmese, or Exmoor, among other pony breeds.

-Miniature Horses vs. Ponies: Registries and Associations
+Mini Horses and Ponies: Registries and Associations

 Consider the related registries and associations as you shop for a pony or mini horse.